 That’s why it’s a mistake for the first archetype to dominate the execution.
 The new product development process isn’t the Magna Carta.
 It’s not the US Constitution.
 And it wasn’t handed down on stone tablets.

 The people run the new product development process.
-Don’t let the process run the people!
+Don’t let the NPD process run the people!

 When new product development processes require many deliverables, why call out one in particular?
 Why mention the value proposition by name?
 Because it’s the most critical.
-The most important artifact of NPD.
+The most important artifact of the NPD process.

 Within the value proposition, everything comes together.
 More so than any other device of the new product development process.
 It’s critical to get it right.
 And you’ll want the power of a common template.